ristekusdi/laravel-fpdf/README.md

 The last fork from RistekUSDI for compatibility internal web app.

 > PLEASE DON'T USE THIS PACKAGE IN PRODUCTION!
 THIS IS A LAST FORK FROM RISTEKUSDI FOR COMPATIBILITY INTERNAL WEB APP!
+> If you want to use Fpdf in Laravel project, then please use [codedge/laravel-fpdf](https://github.com/codedge/laravel-fpdf)

 ## How to run?